 MAT 109 Precalculus Mathematics: Discusses function, including behavior and properties of elementary functions -- polynomial, rational, exponential, and trigonometric.
 Stresses understanding of graphs through use of graphing calculator.
 Requires review of algebra but no use of calculus.
 Prepares students for MAT 110 and MAT 111.

 MAT 110 Applied Calculus: Applies concept of derivative to economics, business, and life sciences.
 Includes partial differentiation with applications.
-Prerequisite: MAT 109 or consent to High School precalculus or equivalent.
+Prerequisite: High School precalculus or equivalent.
 Not open to students with credit in MAT 111.

 MAT 111 Calculus I: Investigates functions using fundamentals of calculus: limit, derivative, and integral.
 Uses current technology to support graphical, numeric, and symbolic approaches.
 Prerequisite: High school precalculus or equivalent.